-I met Geeta didi in unusual circumstances, through a detective who was verifying a man’s matrimonial profile on a website.
-Both of us had been approached simultaneously by that fellow whose simplistic demeanour and doctorate degree masked one of those pathetic stereotypes who hound such websites, of a loser who routinely chatted up women online under the pretext of pursuing an alliance.
-She talked with me for over three hours on the first day, a conversation which would run into weeks, months, and eventually into seven years.
-We dismissed the creep who had been the catalyst for our meeting within the first thirty minutes of conversation and blocked his profile.
-He was never mentioned again as we continued to talk about life, careers, studies, love, marriage, friendship, religion, rituals, customs, relationships…nearly everything under the sun.
-She was not much older than me but she was far wiser.
-But within a week of having met her, I started calling her ‘didi’ – elder sister.
-She loved it.
-She did not have sisters of her own and cherished her female friends.
-But she was more than a friend, she was always my sister.
-I realised how much I had thought of her as my own, only when she passed in August.
+I met Geeta didi in unusual circumstances.
+We were introduced by a detective who was verifying a man’s matrimonial profile on a website.
+Both of us had been approached simultaneously by the fellow whose simplistic demeanour and doctorate degree masked a pathetic stereotype found on such sites – a loser who chatted up women online under the pretext of pursuing an alliance.
+We dismissed the creep within the first thirty minutes of conversation and blocked his profile as we continued to talk about life, careers, studies, love, marriage, friendship, rituals, customs, food, relationships…we talked for three hours on the first day, a conversation which would run into weeks, months, and eventually into seven years.
+She was not much older than me, though she was far wiser.
+Within a week of having met her, I had started calling her ‘didi'(elder sister).
+She loved it as she did not have sisters of her own and cherished her close female friends.
+In retrospect, she was never just a friend.
+She was always my sister.
+I realised it when she passed in August.

-Being an only child and having grown up surrounded by books, I never knew what it meant to have a sibling.
-I could not connect to the cousins whom I saw once in a few years and disliked having to address cousins who were older than me with suffixes to their names.
+Being an only child who grew up surrounded by more books than people, I never knew what it meant to have a sibling.
+I could not connect to the cousins whom I saw once in a few years and disliked having to address older cousins with suffixes to their names.
 For those old-fashioned, charming terms: akka and anna, didi and bhaiya, they made sense only when one actually considered the person as an elder sister or brother and hardly fit people who were practically strangers.
-In all the seven years that I knew Geeta Didi, I never saw her in person even once.
-Yet I always thought of her as an elder sister.
-She was my Di, Didi, Deedu…it never struck me once to think of her simply as Geeta.
-Just like tying a rakhi can make a boy into a brother, I found that a bond of sisters could be formed over online chats and phone calls.
+In all the seven years that I knew Geeta Didi, I never saw her in person.
+Yet I always thought of her as my sister.
+Di, Didi, Deedu…I could never think of her simply as Geeta.
+Just like tying a rakhi on his wrist can make a boy into a brother, a bond of sisters could be formed over endless online chats, emails and phone calls.

 She was perhaps one of the most educated women in India with a doctorate in medicine, a masters degree in computers, more than one postgraduate management diploma and a masters degree in business leadership from one of the IIMs.
 Ambitious and successful, she celebrated the traditional roles of an Indian woman in all aspects of her life.
 A beautiful, intelligent, kind, affectionate and compassionate woman who loved life and the people around her, and was in turn loved by everyone who knew her.
 To know her was to love her.

-I did not post the gift that I got her for last Christmas – a tiny painting of two sisters, for I intended to visit her and hand it over in person.
+I did not post the gift that I got her for last Christmas – a tiny painting of two sisters, for I had intended to visit her and hand it over in person.